redpesk-common/canbus-binding/docs/3-Usage.md

 But you can't control nor interact with it because you don't know security token that **Application Framework** gaves it at launch.

 So, to test it, it is better to launch the binding manually.
-In the following example, we will use port **1234** and left empty security token for testing purpose:
+In the following example, it will use port **1234** and left empty security token for testing purpose:

 ```bash
 afb-daemon --binding=/var/lib/afm/applications/low-can-service/4.0/lib/afb-low-can.so --rootdir=/var/lib/afm/applications/low-can-service/4.0/ --port=1234 --token=1